 top of page

-(Don't) keep calm and wait for your provider's web version
+(Don't) keep calm and wait for your provider's single web version

 It is highly likely that most of your existing software system were sold to you on the basis of an upfront license, and that the server or the program was installed in your office.
 That the case with more than 200 companies that our market analysts have spoken to and researched.
 The database is yours, and you probably paid a license for it as well and most likely built some customizations of your own for reporting or some import/export scripts at the very least.
 It is also highly likely that you've spend significant amounts of time and money, customizing that program and that database, either by using the vendor, or on your own, using contractors on developers on staff.
 It is also likely, that very little of that code that was customized is documented, much like a change in the piping in the seawater cooling lines on the bottom of the engine room, programmers worry about result and less about the ease of understanding what they did when someone else tries to change it again.
 If this sounds familiar, the good news is that you're in the same exact condition as 99% of shipping companies in the market.